 Calgary Transportation Costs

 Vehicle insurance in Calgary is approximately $105 per month on average.
-Premiums can vary significantly, based on age, postal code, driving record, vehicle driven, and other factors.
+If you deliver food for Uber Eats, DoorDash or similar food delivery companies, keep in mind you will need food delivery auto insurance in addition to your regular insurance.
+Premiums can vary significantly based on age, postal code, driving record, vehicle driven, and other factors.

-Calgary Transit (CT) is the public transportation provider for the city of Calgary.
+Calgary Transit (CT) is the provider of public transportation for Calgary.
 It has a ridership of about 106.5 million trips and provides services through 1,224 active vehicles.
 CT operates 46 train stations and about 170 bus routes.

 Calgary Transit Costs Comparison

 CT fare is $3.50 per ride for adults and $2.40 for children age 6 through 17.
 Children 5 and under ride free.
-Cost of a day pass is $11 for adults and $8 for children.
+The cost of a day pass is $11 for adults and $8 for children.
 A monthly pass is $109 for adults and $79 for children.

 The average cost of a five-mile taxi ride is about $18.
 The minimum cost of an Uber in Calgary is $5.95.